piorpiedev/BackupUSB/README.md

 > The MacSum is read, followed by the header
 >
-> We evalutate the MacSum of the encrypted header and data and compare it to the MacSum found previously
+> MacSum of the encrypted header and data is calculated and compared to the MacSum found previously
 >
 > IF, and only if, it matches, continue with the extraction into a folder named with the backup timestamp